Clemente Micara: Biography

 Pope Pius XII named Micara Cardinal-Priest of Santa Maria sopra Minerva in the consistory of 18 February 1946, and then Bishop of Velletri-Segni on 13 June.
 On 11 November 1950, he was made Prefect of the Sacred Congregation of Religious, and Pro-Prefect of the Sacred Congregation of Rites in the Roman Curia.
 In 1953, he resigned as Prefect of Religious (17 January) and Pro-Prefect of Rites (26 January).
 Micara was also President of the Pontifical Commission for Sacred Archaeology from 1951 until his death.

 Micara was appointed Vice-Dean of the College of Cardinals on 13 January 1951 and Vicar General of Rome on the following 26 January.
 As Vicar General, Micara governed the Diocese of Rome on behalf of the Pope, the Bishop of Rome.
 Ahead of the 1953 Italian general election, Micara urged the Catholics of Rome to "[v]ote well, vote as Catholics, vote as Romans".

 He served as a cardinal elector in the 1958 papal conclave that elected Pope John XXIII, and voted in the conclave of 1963 that elected Pope Paul VI.
 He was called the "Grand Elector" among the Curia because of his influential role in securing the votes of conservative cardinals' for Pope Paul, with whom he was friends, in the latter conclave.
 In 1959 John XXIII paid tribute to his work in his speech announcing the proposed Second Vatican Council.
 Seen as a progressive, the Cardinal attended the first three of the four sessions of the Council in 1962, 1963 and 1964.

 He died in Rome on 11 March 1965 after a long illness, at age 85, and was buried in the basilica of Santa Maria sopra Minerva.

-Conection to Marcial Maciel case
+Connection to Marcial Maciel case

 According to the documentary "Marcial Maciel: El Lobo de Dios" (Marcial Maciel: The Wolf of God), a claim is made that in 1958 the cardinal was allegedly paid $10,000 to reinstate Marcial Maciel's as the head of the Legionaries of Christ.